Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: The TI-DANSE Algorithm

 \subsection{Tree-Pruning Strategy}

 The formulation of the \gls*{dansep} algorithm does not depend on a particular tree topology, such that the tree-pruning strategy may be freely chosen.
+The reader is reminded that an undirected \gls*{wasn} is assumed here, i.e., signals can be exchanged in both ways between any two connected nodes.
+The following discussion may be extended to directed graphs by considering edge directions during the pruning process, although this is not explicitly treated here.
 A typical choice is \glspl*{mst}, as they minimize the amount of energy required to transfer data through the tree by minimizing the total distance between connected nodes.
-Although this is generally a popular option~\cite{szurley_topology-independent_2017}, there exists another strategy with its own advantages in the context of \gls*{dansep}, namely pruning the \gls*{wasn} such that $|\Uk^i|$ is maximized at any iteration $i$.
+Although this is generally a popular option~\cite{szurley_topology-independent_2017}, pruning the \gls*{wasn} such that $|\Uk^i|$ is maximized at any iteration $i$ shows advantages in the context of \gls*{dansep}.
 Indeed, it was shown in~\cite{szurley_topology-independent_2017} that the convergence speed of \gls*{danse}-like algorithms increases with the number of available \glspl*{dof} that an updating node possesses when solving its \gls*{lmmse} problem.
 This explains the slow convergence speed of \gls*{tidanse}, where the updating node only possesses $M_k+Q$ \glspl*{dof} compared to $M_k + Q(K-1)$ in \gls*{danse} for \gls*{fc} \glspl*{wasn}.
 In constract, the size of the \gls*{dansep} observation vector at the root node~\eqref{eq:yTildeRoot} is $\tMk^i = M_k + Q|\Uk^i|$.
 This implies that maximizing $|\Uk^i|$ at each iteration maximizes the number of \glspl*{dof} available at the root node which, in turns, maximizes the potential for a fast \gls*{dansep} convergence.